forseti-security/forseti-security/_docs/_latest/use/inventory.md

 ### Create a new inventory along with a data model

-Since the data model is widely used in Forseti so sometimes it's handy to just create the dada model along with the newest inventory.
+Since the data model is widely used in Forseti, sometimes it's handy to just create the data model along with the newest inventory.

 ```bash
 $ forseti inventory create --import_as <MODEL_NAME>